-- Updating our understanding of the Group's ECL impairment methodology assessing its compliance with the relevant requirements of IFRS 9.
-As part of the above, we identified the relevant methods, assumptions and sources of data, and assessed. whether such methods. assumptions, data and their application are appropriate in the context of IFRS 9 requirements.
-We also challenged the Management Board on whether the level of methodology's sophistication appropriate based on our assessment of the entity-level and portfolio-level factors: - Making relevant inquiries of the Group's risk management, internal audit and information technology (IT) personnel in order to update our understanding of the provisioning process, IT applications used therein, key data sources and assumptions used in the ECL model.
-Also, assessing and testing the Group's IT control environment for data security and access, assisted by our own IT specialists;
+- Updating our understanding of the Group's ECL impairment methods and assessing their compliance with the relevant requirements of the financial reporting standards.
+As part of the above, we identified the relevant methods, models, assumptions and sources of data, and assessed, whether such methods, models, assumptions, data and their application are appropriate; - Making relevant inquiries of the Group's risk management, internal audit and IT personnel, in order to update our understanding of the provisioning process, IT applications used therein, key data sources and assumptions used in the ECL model.
+Also, assessing and